mohitpai/journey-optimizer.en/help/using/configuration/email-settings.md

 ## Header parameters{#email-header}

-In the **[!UICONTROL HEADER PARAMETERS]** section, enter the sender names and email addresses associated to the type of emails sent using that surface.
+In the **[!UICONTROL Header parameters]** section, enter the sender names and email addresses associated to the type of emails sent using that surface.

 >[!CAUTION]
 >